mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 ## Monitoring

-Long running job runs 24/7 so it is important to have an insight into historical metrics.
+Long running job runs 24/7 so it's important to have an insight into historical metrics.
 Spark UI keeps statistics only for a limited number of batches, and after restart all metrics are gone.
 Again, external tools are needed.
 I recommend installing [Graphite](https://graphiteapp.org/) for collecting metrics